 Introduction

-A pre-trip inspection is a systematic check every commercial vehicle driver must perform before beginning a journey.
-It’s not just a recommended safety practice — it’s a legal requirement under DOT and FMCSA regulations in many regions.
-Pre-trip inspections help ensure your truck, trailer, or fleet vehicle is safe, compliant, and ready for operation.
+Every morning, thousands of drivers skip their pre-trip inspection because they're in a hurry, they think nothing has changed since yesterday, or they simply forget.
+But here's what they don't realize: A pre-trip inspection is a systematic check every commercial vehicle driver must perform before beginning a journey.
+It's not just a recommended safety practice—it's a legal requirement under DOT and FMCSA regulations in the US and Canada.
+More importantly, skipping it is the #1 cause of roadside violations and costly breakdowns.

 Quick pre-trip inspection checklist (at a glance):